 Are you confused between homeschool vs. public school?
 It’s a difficult task to wake up every day to get your child ready for school.
 Your child, too, may dislike the idea of parting ways with you only to go to school and start the process all over again.
 Some of us wish to avoid formal schooling for good.
 In a tech-driven world, this type of schooling doesn’t hold as much meaning as it did earlier.
 So, is homeschooling a possibility?
 While the debate between the merits and demerits can go on, making an informed decision is important.
 We have compiled a list of the pros and cons of homeschooling to help you make an informed choice regarding your kid’s schooling.

 Education is not the learning of the facts, but the training of the mind to think. – Albert Einstein

 Homeschooling is educating the child at home.
-Also known as home education, homeschooling is legal in several parts of the world, including the UK, the US, and other countries.
+Also known as home education, this parent-led schooling is legal in several parts of the world, including the UK, the US, and other countries.
 Dissatisfaction over the curriculum, the methods of teaching, and religious concerns are a few reasons why parents choose not to send their child to a public school.

 Like a public and a private school system, homeschooling also has its pros and cons.
 But what form of education is best for your child?
 How do you determine if homeschooling is better and works for you and your children?